All Episodes

 Yeah, one of my favorite topics.

-Uh I don't I don't know where uh that would help.
+I don't know where that would help.

-I've never heard that on any job I've ever had to slow down and and take longer doing something.
+I've never heard that on any job I've ever had to slow down and take longer doing something.

-You've never heard you have you The only time I've ever heard that Rush is uh from my wife.
+The only time I've ever heard that, Rush, is from my wife.

-Yeah, yeah, I was gonna ask you.
+Yeah, yeah, I was going to ask you.

-I was gonna suggest here that uh you have the I was gonna say you had to have heard it uh at some point.
+I was going to suggest here that you had to have heard it at some point early in the marriage.

 That's what I'm saying.